greenhas/spg_website/content/Communities/2024-03-25-This-probably.md

 ---
+type: ["media"]
 layout: book
 date: 2024-03-25T13:59:04-04:00
 title: "📚 bookblog: ❤️❤️❤️🖤🖤 for The New Testament: A Translation, by David Bentley Hart"
-tags: ["media","Communities","The New Testament","David Bentley Hart","audiobooks"]
+tags: ["The New Testament","David Bentley Hart","audiobooks"]
 media: ["book","audiobook"]
 titles: ["The New Testament: A Translation"]
 creators: ["David Bentley Hart"]